Menu Close

 You can download the project information sheet here.
 Please feel free to spead the word widely.

-The project is led by Dr Mike Esbester (Portsmouth), Karen Baker (Librarian, NRM) and James King (Senior Assistant Archivist, Modern Records Centre) with the assistance of Chris Heaton (Volunteer Administrator, NRM) and, in the past, Craig Shaw (Volunteer Administrator, NRM).
+The project is led by Dr Mike Esbester (Portsmouth), Karen Baker (Librarian, NRM) and James King (Senior Assistant Archivist, Modern Records Centre) with the assistance of Chris Heaton (Volunteer Administrator, NRM) and, in the past, Craig Shaw (Volunteer Administrator, NRM) and Helen Ford (formerly Manager, MRC).
 It draws upon Mike’s research, funded in the past by the Arts and Humanities Research Council of the UK, and Karen, James and Chris’s wealth of experience, alongside the expertise of all our volunteers.
 We warmly welcome your thoughts and questions, so please don’t hesitate to get in touch.